 The indicators are explained in more detail in the next sections.
 Please refer to the growth path in chapter 3 for the standards.
-How the score reflects adherence to the standard is the starting point for the analysis of any underlying causes, DNB's opinionforming and the measures to be taken.
+How the score reflects adherence to the standard is the starting point for the analysis of any underlying causes, DNB's opinion-forming and the measures to be taken.
 This requires a tailored approach.

 In addition to the indicators referred to above, an essential requisite is that banks inform DNB promptly about any major changes to the SCV system4.
 If DNB has knowledge of material changes to the SCV system in due time, it can take that into account when supervising compliance with the SCV requirements.
 Examples of material changes to the SCV system include integration with another bank after a merger, acquisition or the transfer of a deposit portfolio, or the introduction of a new IT system used for the purposes of the SCV system.
+It is also important that a bank immediately informs DNB about incidents that impact the ability to deliver a high-quality SCV file on time.